bu-528-sp19/Front-End-Development-for-Multi-Party-Computation-in-the-Cloud/README.md

 <img align = center src = "https://github.com/bu-528-sp19/Front-End-Development-for-Multi-Party-Computation-in-the-Cloud/blob/master/images/chris-detail.png">

 * This diagram explains how input data and plugins are retrieved by ChRIS from a data source and a plugin store respectively and then pushed to a cloud-based compute environment.
 Once computation is finished, the output of the image processing plugin is retrieved back into ChRIS.
-* Our main work is related to the **store**, which we are going to rewrite with React and Redux.
-Then we should create a component that get data from the **compute environment**(in other words, called MPC API) to display the output.
+* Our main work is related to the ChRIS(the green square) frontend, which we are going to rewrite with React and Redux.
+Then we will get data from the MPC depicted on the right side through the ChRIS backend to the ChRIS front end to display the output.

 ### Global Architectural Structure Of ChRIS:
 <img align = center src = "https://github.com/bu-528-sp19/Front-End-Development-for-Multi-Party-Computation-in-the-Cloud/blob/master/images/chris-arch-os.png">